We LOVE Rome.

-I’ve been three times, and Tyler has gone twice.
-So we have narrowed all of our recommendations down into a perfect three-day Rome itinerary.
+We have narrowed all of our recommendations down into a perfect 3 day Rome itinerary.
 We’re sharing our favorite restaurants and bars, our most beloved “can’t miss” landmarks, and tips for how to skip the lines and avoid crowds (when possible!).

-But first, a few logistics–and our two favorite luxury hotels in the city!
+But before we launch into our 3 day Rome itinerary, a few logistics–and our two favorite luxury hotels in the city!

 After mapping out your itinerary, you may want to check to see if the Roma Pass is worth purchasing.
 Depending on which one you choose, your pass covers either one or two museum visits entirely, use of public transport, and discounted entry to several other attractions.